Rabiz

-A subgenre of rabiz music, called "kef" (unrelated to the homonymous Armenian-American kef music), concerns romantic love and partying, but also love of family or patriotism, similarly to Russian chanson or blatnyak.

 Though the singers and their audience primarily refer to rabiz as a music genre, the term is also used broadly to refer to a certain type of subculture with its particular fashion, Russian-derived slang, and lifestyle.
-The genre has received criticism from various music critics due to its perceived similarities to Middle Eastern and Turkish arabesque music.
+The genre has received criticism from various music critics due to its perceived similarities to Middle Eastern music.
 Prominent performers of the genre include Aram Asatryan, Tatul Avoyan (known by the mononym Tatul), and Hayk Ghevondyan (known as Spitakci Hayko or more commonly by the mononym Hayko).

-Some performances of rabiz music are characterized by code-switching in which rabiz performers such as Mingichauri Samo (Samvel Avanesyan) and Spitakci Hayko (Hayk Ghevondyan) – reminiscent of similarly multilingual pieces by ashughs such as Sayat-Nova – improvise simultaneously in different languages such as Armenian, Azerbaijani, Kurdish and Russian.
-Sociologist David Leupold has suggested that this particular aspect of rabiz music may also help to challenge inter-ethnic boundaries hardened by decades of inter-state hostilities between Armenia and Azerbaijan in the ongoing Nagorno-Karabakh conflict.
+Some performances of rabiz music are characterized by code-switching in which rabiz performers such as Mingichauri Samo (Samvel Avanesyan) and Spitakci Hayko (Hayk Ghevondyan) – reminiscent of similarly multilingual pieces by ashughs such as Sayat-Nova – improvise simultaneously in different languages such as Armenian, Kurdish or Russian.

 Outside of Armenia, rabiz also enjoys popularity in the Armenian diaspora, particularly in Russia and Los Angeles, California.
 Many of the performers of the genre are now greatly popular with Armenian diaspora listeners as well.